 This formula again is a schedule variance oriented output in a percentage.
 Positive or negative results help to decide what percentage of the task is ahead or lagging to schedule.

 8. Explain Your Experience Regarding Program Charters?

 Answer: It is an agreement that needs to be recognized by both parties before the start of a project.
 It serves as a high-level project starting a draft.
-Without a charter no project can be started, it is a documented evidence of a project initiator about various commitments he proposes for acquiring the responsibilities.
+Without a charter no project can be started, it is documented evidence of a project initiator about various commitments he proposes for acquiring the responsibilities.
 Without the charter the project won’t be having any directives, the scope of work won’t be properly defined.
-In absence of charter, the project can be canceled any time, subject to audit as an unauthorized project.
+In absence of a charter, the project can be canceled at any time, subject to audit as an unauthorized project.
 The Program Charter describes the scope, goal, and stakeholders assigned to the project.
-A Program Charter betters a project manager’s understanding of the sponsor’s benchmark, describes vital pre-requisites of the project and ensures every contributor’s awareness about their portion of responsibility.
+A Program Charter betters a project manager’s understanding of the sponsor’s benchmark, describes vital pre-requisites of the project, and ensures every contributor’s awareness about their portion of responsibility.

 9. How Do You Think Change Management Is Important For This Role?

-Answer: To achieve goals the employees must abreast to changes when needed.
+Answer: To achieve goals the employees must be abreast of changes when needed.
 A proper change management system in place guides and supports its performers with tools to respond to the changes, promote key objectives and goals of an organization.
 A project manager has to make these changes flexible enough to adhere and lead to project success.
 Any changes are not welcomed on every occasion, the reason behind still unknown.
 Changes impact learning at times, enrichment of skill and training programs form a part, new ways of performing activities need additional efforts may be prime causes of discomfort among employees when any change occurs.

 We can enlist the seven most effective change management practices:

 • Identify an active and prominent sponsor, including him in a group.